The Bankrate promise

 The Amex Gold Card provides up to $120 in Uber Cash each year for U.S. Uber rides and U.S. Uber Eats orders.
 Note, this credit is doled out in increments of $10 per month, and any unused cash expires at the end of the month.

-Finally, the Amex Gold Card comes with a hotel credit worth up to $100 when you book an eligible stay with The Hotel Collection.
-This credit is good for stays of at least two consecutive nights when you book with American Express Travel.
-It can be used for eligible dining, spa and resort activities, plus room upgrades after arrival (if available).
+Finally, the Amex Gold Card comes with a hotel experience credit worth up to $100 when you book an eligible stay with The Hotel Collection.
+This credit kicks in for stays of at least two consecutive nights when you book with American Express Travel.
+It can be used for eligible dining, spa and resort activities.
+You may also receive a room upgrade upon arrival (if available).

-When is the annual fee not worth it?
+When is the Amex Gold not worth the annual fee?

 With all this being said, there are definitely scenarios where the Amex Gold Card doesn’t make any sense at all.
 Here are a few instances where that may be the case.